filecoin-project/lotus-docs/content/en/storage-providers/curio/local-network.md

 ---
 title: "Curio Local Network"
-description: "This guide provides detailed information about to add a Curio miner to local network"
+description: "This guide provides detailed information about how to add a Curio miner to local network"
-lead: "This guide provides detailed information about to add a Curio miner to local network"
+lead: "This guide provides detailed information about how to add a Curio miner to local network"
 date: 2024-03-22T19:32:32+04:00
 lastmod: 2024-03-22T19:32:32+04:00
 draft: false